An automatic benefit for eligible CAAT Pension Plan members

 For details, refer to the CAAT RCA pamphlet (PDF).

-The CAAT RCA is separate from the CAAT Pension Plan and is governed by the CAAT RCA Sponsors’ Committee, comprised of the Employer members of the CAAT Pension Plan’s Sponsors’ Committee, along with an OPSEU representative.
-Members are not responsible for funding shortfalls in the CAAT RCA.
-Employers alone carry this responsibility.
+The CAAT RCA is separate from the CAAT Pension Plan and is governed by the CAAT RCA Sponsors’ Committee, composed of the employer members of the CAAT Pension Plan’s Sponsors’ Committee, along with an OPSEU representative.
+Members are not responsible for funding shortfalls in the CAAT RCA – employers alone carry this responsibility.
 The CAAT RCA Sponsors’ Committee oversees the administration of the CAAT RCA, which is carried out by staff of the CAAT Pension Plan.
-The CAAT RCA, as it is separate from the CAAT Pension Plan, is charged by the CAAT Pension Plan for this service.
+The CAAT RCA, which is separate from the CAAT Pension Plan, is charged by the CAAT Pension Plan for this service.

 The CAAT RCA is subject to different income tax rules than the CAAT Pension Plan (a registered pension plan), whereby 50% of the contributions and investment income goes to Canada Revenue Agency (CRA) in the form of a refundable tax credit.
 These credits are paid back to the CAAT RCA as benefit payments and expenses are paid.

 Member contributions to the CAAT RCA are the same as for the DBprime design of the CAAT Pension Plan.

 You make contributions on all of your pensionable earnings.
 The earnings considered pensionable under the CAAT RCA are determined using the same rules as under the DBprime design of the CAAT Pension Plan.
 If these earnings exceed the year’s ITA threshold, your contributions on earnings in excess of the ITA threshold are automatically directed to the CAAT RCA.
 No action is required on your part.

-If a DBprime member’s salary drops below the ITA threshold, contributions will continue as normal, and will not be directed to the CAAT RCA.
-The CAAT Pension Plan and the employer ensure that contributions are properly directed.
+If your salary drops below the ITA threshold, your contributions will continue as normal, and no further contributions will be directed to the CAAT RCA.
+The CAAT Pension Plan and your employer will ensure that your contributions are properly directed.